-- ☐ MAKE PHOTOCOPIES OF ALL YOUR TRAVEL DOCUMENTS.
-Keep the originals in a safe place, scan and email them to yourself so you always have access to a copy. - ☐ Make an information card with your Madison address, phone number, student ID/Passport number, friend's number and your international host or exchange office's number to keep in your wallet.
+- □ MAKE PHOTOCOPIES OF ALL YOUR TRAVEL DOCUMENTS.
+Keep the originals in a safe place, scan and email them to yourself so you always have access to a copy. - Make note of your Madison address, phone number, student ID/Passport number, friend's number and your international host or exchange office's number.
 You can use this card when you are filling out forms, enrolling, etc. It is also useful in case you get lost!